Aletheios/v-endless-list/README.md

 **Minimalistic and tiny [Vue.js](https://vuejs.org/) scroll list components for an endless amount of data**

+**Note: Version 3.x of v-endless-list is compatible with Vue 3 only.
+Install version 2.x if you use Vue 2.**

 Provides two components:
 * `v-endless-virtual-list`: Renders only items in the viewport for performance.
 Supports lazy loading and jumping to given items.
 Requires fixed item height.
 Recommended for extremely large data sets.

 * `v-endless-lazy-list`: Simple list with lazy loading.
 Supports variable height items but is less efficient for large data sets (slower when scrolling far down).
 Recommended for small to medium data sets.

 ## Table of Contents